rootsami/terradrift/README.md

 - Scheduled runs for all defined stacks.
 - Once drift is detected, then what?
 For how long?
-- Optimizations: No download/install for each run. has to be once.
+- Optimizations: No download/install for each run. it has to be once.
-- Currently it's only `git clone` once, so we need scheduled `git pull` or with every stack run.
-TBD

 ## Contributing